honglu2875/hironaka-experiments/5x3-surface-singularities/README.md

 Feel free to check out the [best model](#model-with-014-score-against-choose-firstchoose-last).
 The rules of games are changed slightly (reposition the points after making the coordinate changes, so that we disregard the exceptional divisors).
 There are a lot of game states (existence of one of $[1, 0, 0], [0, 1, 0], [0, 0, 1]$ in the game state already implies smoothness).
 Thus, **the trees contain a lot of redundancy**.

 # An example of the interpretation of the blowup tree
 Let us take [D4](#d4-1) as an example.
-This resolution is the optimal gameplay for host, and it corresponds to the (unique) minimal resolution of D4 singularity:
+This resolution is one of the optimal gameplays for host, and it corresponds to the (unique) minimal resolution of D4 singularity (but not unique as an embedded resolution in $\mathbb A^3$):

 $$x^2+y^2z+z^3=0.$$